Cadmium in Cacao

 What are the risks of cadmium exposure?

 Cadmium is a non-essential heavy metal that is toxic to humans and exposure to cadmium can have major impacts on human health by damaging our immune system, disrupting our endocrine system, increasing oxidative stress and even increasing our risk of cancer1–6.
 One of the major mechanisms by which cadmium causes health problems is by triggering acute and chronic inflammatory responses throughout the body, such as in the heart, liver, kidneys, and lungs1–6.
-Cadmium is also able to accumulate in the liver and kidneys for up to 30 years meaning that exposure to low cadmium levels pose a serious health risk5,7.
+Cadmium is also able to accumulate in the liver and kidneys for up to 30 years meaning that exposure to low cadmium levels pose a serious health risk

 What are the sources of cadmium exposure?